Current Graduate Students

 Johanna Morris

-Johanna Morris is in her second year of the German Studies PhD program.
+Johanna Morris is in her third year of the German Studies PhD program, also pursuing a certificate in Global Studies.
 She received her BA in Linguistics and English from the University of Stuttgart, Germany and her MA in German Studies from Portland State University in Oregon.
-She taught German at the university level for four years in Portland, Oregon.
-At MSU, her research focuses on migration, memory, and the impact of Heimat loss on those affected by flight and expulsion during the later stages of World War II.
+She has been teaching German at the university level for five years.
+Her research focuses on the translation of violent memories across space, time, and generations in contemporary German literature.
+She explores the intersection of literature and history and the role of memory, literature, and the archive in keeping the past accessible as well as the contribution of literature in promoting understanding and creating connections between people across generations and beyond the nation-state.

 Nolan Rachocki

-Nolan Rachocki officially joined the German MA program in Spring 2023, as a BA-MA student.
-He completed his undergraduate studies at MSU, earning degrees in German and International Relations.
-His current academic interest’s center around international education and student mobility, particularly focusing on the role of German-speaking countries in shaping the foundation of academic exchanges and joint-degree programs between Europe and the U.S.
+Nolan Rachocki joined the German MA program in Spring 2023 as a BA-MA student after completing undergraduate degrees in German and International Relations at MSU.
+His academic interests center on international education and student mobility, with a particular focus on the role of German-speaking countries in shaping academic exchanges and joint-degree programs between Europe and the U.S.

 Mary Ellen Rutemeyer